jreisinger/docs/data/notes/sec/dns-attacks.md

 4.016876	asdlfkjasdflwerjka.t1.security.local
 ```

+* some legitimate domains (especially of CDNs, news sites, streaming video sites, Facebook) will be long with high entropy

 FQDN length

 * an outlier is the request length being more than three times the average length of all the DNS requests